What is a Tablet? | Type of Tablets

 What is the principle of Sublingual:

 When a chemical (In form of a Tablet) comes in contact with the mucous membrane beneath the tongue, it is absorbed by tissues present under the tongue.
 This is called a sublingual manner.
-The connective tissue beneath the epithelium contains a profusion of capillaries, then substance present in tablets diffuses into them and enters the venous circulation.
+The connective tissue beneath the epithelium contains a profusion of capillaries, then the substance present in tablets diffuses into them and enters the venous circulation.
 However, the substances absorbed in the intestines are subject to the first-pass metabolism in the liver before entering the general circulation.

 All forms of in Sublingual Preparations: